Vietnam.vn - Nền tảng quảng bá Việt Nam

 It is unclear how many biological children Genghis Khan had.
 Only his first four children with Borte are officially recognized.
 Jochi had at least 16, while Chagatai had 15.

-"This is clear evidence that culture plays a major role in patterns of genetic variation and diversity in human populations," Wells said.
+"This is clear evidence that culture plays a major role in patterns of genetic variation and diversity within human populations," Wells said.
 "This is the first documented case of human culture causing a single gene lineage to expand to such a large extent in just a few hundred years."

 HONG PHUC (Source: All that interesting)